adam-maj/tiny-gpu/README.md

 A minimal GPU implementation in Verilog optimized for learning about how GPUs work from the ground up.

-Built with <15 files of fully documented Verilog, complete documentation on architecture & ISA, and working matrix addition and multiplication kernels with full support for simulation & complete execution traces.
+Built with <15 files of fully documented Verilog, complete documentation on architecture & ISA, and working matrix addition and multiplication kernels with full support for simulation & execution traces.

 - [Overview]()
 - [Architecture](#architecture)